7 Proven Strategies to Increase Blog Traffic for Free In 2018

 - They get trickles of traffic here and there

-- Blog search engine optimization (SEO) can get technical
+- Blog search engine optimization (SEO) can get technical and takes time

 The biggest mistake most new bloggers make is spreading themselves too thin.
 They try to master every blog promotion strategies.